Thinking as social scientists

 A cutting edge programme offering new perspectives and a unique combination of tools to shape social innovation in the digital era.
 Delivered by a faculty of renowned international experts at the intersection of behavioural economics, social sciences and design.

-A journey of discovery: 7 sessions to ignite your imagination and enrich your strategic toolbox.
+A journey of discovery to ignite your imagination and enrich your strategic toolbox.

 Tech, Innovation and Social Impact: the power of narratives and myths of the digital economy *

 Join Giovanni Nisato in an insightful and interactive exploration of the relationship between technological innovation and the Common Good.